hwameistor/hwameistor/README.md

 The Scheduler is to automatically schedule the Pod to the correct node which has the associated HwameiStor volume.

 ### Admission-Controller
-Admission-Controller is a webhook that can automatically determine the pod that uses the HwameiStor Volume and help it modify the schedulerName to hwameistor-scheduler.
+Admission-Controller is a webhook that can automatically determine which pod uses the HwameiStor volume and, help to modify the schedulerName to hwameistor-scheduler.

 ## Documentation